Hypericum tubulosum

 Hypericum tubulosum, the lesser marsh St. Johnswort or southern marsh St. John's-wort, is a species of flowering plant in the family Hypericaceae.
 Formerly classified as synonym Triadenum tubulosum, the species is found across the Southern United States and Midwest.
 It grows in wetlands such as bogs and floodplains.

 Description

 Lesser marsh St. Johnswort is a perennial herb that grows to approximately 32 in tall.
 Its pink flowers bloom in August and September.

+The seeds of H. tubulosum closely resemble those of the extinct paleospecies Hypericum tertiaerum.